-When I tell people that I plan on combining my astrology practice with my upcoming psychotherapy schooling many people draw a blank and don’t see how the two could be connected.
+When I tell people that I plan to combine my astrology practice with my upcoming psychotherapy training many people draw a blank and don’t see how the two could be connected.
 So today, I’d like to share with you the many ways astrology can work to create a greater sense of balance and wholeness.

 There are several branches of astrology and many of them can either serve as investigative psychological tools or as road maps for the future that can give a client peace of mind.
 Natal astrology is the study of the natal chart which maps the planetary positions at the native’s exact time and place of birth.
 You can get yours by visiting astro.com.
 Unlike newspaper horoscope columns, each chart is unique to the individual, so exploring your chart one on one with an experienced astrologer can be quite fruitful.
 The natal chart can be used as a blue print, revealing strengths, weaknesses, inner conflicts, projections and more.

 By investigating the natal chart, the astrologer can expedite the therapy process, so what often takes many sessions to uncover can happen in just one or two.
 Some clients may be hesitant to share overly sensitive or personal information with a new therapist, but I find that the symbolic language of astrology can act as a tool which allows people to speak more freely.
 When they understand that everyone has a Sun, Moon, Mercury and Venus and that these are universal archetypal principles, it makes it much easier to explore what their natal placements mean for them personally.